Go World Travel Magazine is reader supported. If you make a purchase through a link, we may make a commission.

 For part of the year, thanks to an organization called Biosphere Expeditions, the pair welcome and employ a near-continuous stream of eco-tourists for hands-on research.
-Everyone pitches in recording position, sea state, water temperature and other variables, as well as monitor the hydrophone and help with photo-ID.
+Everyone pitches in recording position, sea state, water temperature and other variables, as well as monitoring the hydrophone and helping with photo-ID.

 “BLOW!” yells out one of the Biosphere people from her starboard lookout.
 “Fin whales and a sei, 2 o’clock!”

 Sure enough, we soon see three clustered blows some 500 yards (455 meters) away.
 Chris immediately aims the nose of the boat in their direction, and we beeline through the Atlantic chop.
 Chris yells down that we’re also entering a massive bloom of krill, thumb-sized shrimp-like crustaceans that some whales eat.